panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

   password: nutanix/4u

 - Complete the wizard until Karan has successfully completed the installation.
-- Once karan has successfully installed, perform the following steps to insure the PC VM firewall can communicate through port 8090.
+- Once karan has successfully installed, *ssh* to the PC VM and perform the following steps to insure the firewall can communicate through port 8090.

 .. code-block::  bash

-  c:\> ssh nutanix@10.21.xx.39
+  $ ssh nutanix@10.21.xx.39
-  c:\> password nutanix/4u
+  $ password nutanix/4u
-  c:\> /usr/local/nutanix/cluster/bin/modify_firewall -o open -i eth0 -p 8090 -a -f
+  $ /usr/local/nutanix/cluster/bin/modify_firewall -o open -i eth0 -p 8090 -a -f

-- Using a command-prompt start the Windows Services as follows:
+- Using a command-prompt on the Karan Guest VM start the Windows Services as follows:

 .. code-block:: bash

   c:\> services.msc

 - From the Windows Services start the Karan service.
+The service should start.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/karan/image16.png